 Weighting adjustment was done for each sample barangay, whenever applicable.
 This was calculated by multiplying the original household weight by the reciprocal of the response rate.
 Response rate is the ratio of the number of sample households who responded to the survey (either corn household and non-corn household) to the total number of sample households in the barangay.
 Calculation of the final weight was done afterwards, by multiplying the adjusted weight by the uniform raising factor Rk.

-Details of the above discussion except for weighting adjustment procedures, are contained in the document describing the Corn Production Survey (CPS) sampling methodology provided in the Technical Documents.
+Details of the above discussion except for weighting adjustment procedures, are contained in the document describing the Palay Production Survey (PPS) sampling methodology provided attached as a technical document.

 Questionnaires

 No content available

 Data Collection

 Data Collection Dates